Maintaining a Secure Network Connection

 Prevention Check List

 If you don’t already have one, you need to create a prevention checklist.
-Whether your business is big or small, your IT department should be implementing polices to ensure that the workstations are virus free; via weekly scans.
+Whether your business is big or small, your IT department should be implementing policies to ensure that the workstations are virus free via weekly scans.
 This checklist will help you ensure that all virus protection software, security software, and firewalls are up to date, and while you’re at it, consider using an off-site backup and recovery system; this will save you a lot of headache in the future.

 To recap, offer security training to new hires and suggest your seasoned employees sit in, change passwords frequently, instill attack protocols, and a ensure your IT department is implementing best-practices.
 When all is said and done, you will sleep better knowing you have done your part in ensuring a safe network environment.